-(10) a delineation of the responsibilities of the hospice and the SNF, NF, or ICF/IID to provide bereavement services to SNF, NF, or ICF/IID staff.
+(10) a delineation of the responsibilities of the hospice and the SNF, NF, or ICF/IID to provide bereavement services to SNF, NF, or ICF/IID staff; and

+(11) a provision regarding management and disposal, in compliance with applicable law, of drugs, including controlled substance prescription drugs and biologicals.

 (c) Hospice plan of care.
-In accordance with §97.821 of this subchapter (relating to Hospice Plan of Care), a written hospice plan of care must be established and maintained in consultation with SNF, NF, or ICF/IID representatives.
+In accordance with §558.821 of this subchapter (relating to Hospice Plan of Care), a written hospice plan of care must be established and maintained in consultation with SNF, NF, or ICF/IID representatives.
 Hospice care must be provided in accordance with the hospice plan of care.